Skip to main content

 Unfortunately, the forms and guidance do not provide an indication as to how the FCA would like the application to be completed, and the FCA’s viewpoint in this regard changes over time.

 The endgame of the application process is to demonstrate to the FCA that the applicant firm meets the threshold conditions for being FCA authorised.
-These conditions, which include ‘location of offices’, ‘effective supervision’ and ‘adequate resources’ are generic and to a large extent the application process is an exercise of reading ‘between the lines’ in order to suss out how – at any given time – the FCA’s criteria for deciding whether or not a firm meets these conditions.
+These conditions, which include ‘location of offices’, ‘effective supervision’ and ‘adequate resources’ are generic and to a large extent the application process is an exercise in reading ‘between the lines’ to untangle – at any given time – the FCA’s criteria for deciding whether or not a firm meets these conditions.

 Myth #2: It only takes 3 months to get FCA Authorised:

-The time it takes the FCA to process a FCA application ebbs and flows, albeit they have a statutory obligation to process within 12 months.
-Our FCA applications team has been project managing these applications since 2003; in their experience unfortunately the FCA process time is at its slowest currently, aside from in the immediate aftermath of the 2008 financial crisis when it was taking 6 months just to appoint a FCA case officer to the application!
-So whilst the FCA processing time might have been 3 months in the past, that’s certainly not the case at present.
+The time it takes the FCA to process an FCA application ebbs and flows, albeit they have a statutory obligation to process within 12 months.
+Our FCA applications team has been project managing these applications since 2003; in their experience unfortunately the FCA process time is currently at its slowest, aside from in the immediate aftermath of the 2008 financial crisis when it was taking 6 months just to appoint a FCA case officer to the application!
+So, whilst the FCA processing time might have been 3 months in the past, that’s certainly not the case at present.

 So, how long does the whole process really take?

-• Time until appointment of second FCA reviewer[2], from appointment of Case Officer: A further 3 ½ months
+• Time until appointment of second FCA reviewer [2], from appointment of Case Officer: A further 4 ½ months

 Myth #3: You can submit a ‘skeleton’ application to the FCA and provide the FCA with additional detail later on in the process:

 The FCA expects all applicant firms to be ‘ready, willing and organised’ to commence regulated activities.
-A half-completed application sends the signal that the firm does not have a coherent plan for becoming authorised and conducted regulated activities once authorised.
-The worst case scenario is that the application would need to be withdrawn and re-submitted.
+A half-completed application sends the signal that the firm does not have a coherent plan for becoming authorised and conducting regulated activities once authorised.
+The worst-case scenario is that the application would need to be withdrawn and re-submitted.

 Myth #4: My consultant has told me that they know someone at the FCA and therefore my application will be ‘fast tracked’: